jdeniau/behat-docs/cookbooks/custom_formatter.rst

 Integration in your project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to add the extension in you behat configuration file (default is ``behat.yml``) and configure it to use the formatter:
+You need to add the extension in your Behat configuration file (default is ``behat.yml``) and configure it to use the formatter:

 .. code:: yaml

    default:
      extensions:
        JDeniau\BehatReviewdogFormatter\ReviewdogFormatterExtension: ~

      formatters:
        pretty: true
        reviewdog: # "reviewdog" here is the "name" given in our formatter
-         # output_path is optional and handled directy by behat
+         # output_path is optional and handled directly by Behat
          output_path: 'build/logs/behat'
          # file_name is optional and a custom parameter that we inject into the printer
          file_name: 'reviewdog-behat.json'